 [After her Destruction] begins with Girl, an autofictional character.
 Introduced as the protagonist and structuring agent for the project’s questions, the narrative and character system initially unfolds around Girl and is viewed through her perspective.
 In the process of storytelling, Girl’s position becomes increasingly decentralized, and a network of agents emerges whose positions and perspectives inform each other and jointly produce the narrative.
 The characters are created and developed in collaboration with the performers.
 Depending on the form of presentation (video, performance, installation), the narrative appears in different constellations, montages, temporal contexts, and with varying content focus.

 The initial scenario takes place in 2013 and is not depicted cinematically.
 Girl is alone in her childhood apartment on the 7th floor of a high-rise building on the outskirts of a German city.
 Her mother MOW, short for Manic Old Woman, with whom she usally lives there, has been in a psychiatric ward for two weeks.
-Girl is 19 years old and writes letters to MOW.
+Girl is 19 years old.
 Due to her vivid imagination, neighbors in the building have long suspected that something is wrong with Girl, like with her mother, and that her mind may be mutating.
 To find out for herself if there is any truth to this claim, she searches for a way to travel through her own mind and finds the computer program The Art of Mind on the internet.

 The computer program is based on neurofeedback technology and uses the method of lucid dreaming to put users into a special state of consciousness.
 When someone connects to the program, it generates a so-called APPARATUS, a walk-in 3D interface between the program and the mind of the respective users.
 From there, the program transports them to different dream spaces and hallucinatory states that are triggered associatively by the user’s thoughts and feelings.

 Girl’s experience with the computer program is staged in eight video chapters.
-In them, Girl encounters various characters such as the Mysterious Lady Without Name, the lady’s lover, the Fortune Teller who travels through time, the Superego, a Mutant, her mother MOW, and the [Choir of Mutants].
+In them, Girl encounters various characters such as the Mysterious Lady Without Name, the Lady’s Lover, the Fortune Teller who travels through time, the Superego, a Mutant, her mother MOW, and the [Choir of Mutants].

 A play with perception becomes an essential part of the narrative.
 A tapestry of metaphors and symbols unfurls in fragmentary dialogues revolving around the concepts of normality and mutation, beauty and desire.
 The characters demonstrate different ways of dealing with the experience of not conforming to social norms and not wanting to fulfil them.
 The tension between external judgement and the way someone sees themselves becomes a negotiating ground for autonomy and freedom.
 “Do you even know the story about Girl, Girl?”, asks the Fortune Teller, indicating that narratives are constructed and thus changeable: “Mutare; it means to change.
 You know, some people are afraid of change.”